 - Certain EEC employees are now working remotely.

-- EEC has scheduled both of our facilities to be professionally “deep cleaned” to disinfect all surfaces, wall, and air handling systems on a weekly basis through the end of May.
+- EEC has scheduled both of our facilities to be professionally “deep cleaned” to disinfect all surfaces, wall, and air handling systems on a bi-weekly basis through the end of July.

 - All employees reporting for work at both facilities have been given a cloth face mask with instructions for proper wear and care.
 These masks must be worn when employees are clocked in.
 Employees currently working remotely have been offered cloth masks to use when they must leave their homes.